Kyaw-Min-Ooo/Finance-Manager/README.md

 - As a user, I want to be able to make purchases and see if it goes against my goals.
 - As a user, I want to be able to see statistics on total spending, largest spent amount and see a visualized chart of my spending.
 - As a user, when I select the quit option from the application menu, I want the option to save the list of my spending data along with my balance at the time of purchase.
 - As a user, when I start the application, I want to be given the option to load my previous spending data along with any saving goals.

+### Instructions for Grader:

+- You can generate the first required event related to adding Xs to a Y by entering username and selecting deposit option from left menu.
+Then, enter amount and click ok.
+- You can generate the second required event related to adding Xs to a Y by entering username and selecting set saving goals from left menu.
+Then, enter amount and click ok.
+- You can locate my visual component by either saving or loading menu.
+If successful, the top panel should try green; otherwise, it should be red to show file exception.
+- You can save the state of my application by selecting save file on left menu after entering username.
+- You can reload the state of my application by selecting load file on left menu after entering username